linda2020130/CS50/Week 5 Data Structures/Tries.md

 Let's map key-value pairs where the keys are four-digit years (YYYY) and the values are names of universities founded during those years.
 * In a trie, the paths from a central **root** node to a **leaf** node (where the school names would be), would be labeled with digits of the year.
 * Each node on the path from root to leaf could have 10 pointers emanating from it, one for each digit.
+* Assumd that no universities were founded in the same year so that the key is guaranteed unique.

 ```
 typedef struct _trie